 Hailey Park - Cardiff

-We’re laying a brand-new wastewater pipe within the private land next to Iron Bridge Road, as well as cleansing sections of the existing pipe.
-This work started on Monday 14th September and will be completed by the end of October 2021.
+Iron Bridge Road: We’re laying a brand-new wastewater pipe within the private land either side of Iron Bridge Road, as well as cleansing sections of the existing pipe.
+This work started on Monday 14th September and will be completed by the end of September 2021.

 Working during Covid -19